Technologicat/mcpyrate/doc/walkers.md

    states are kept on a stack.

  - `generic_withstate(tree, k0=v0, ...)`: use an updated state while in the
-   **children** of `tree` only. *Added in v3.2.2.*
+   **children** of `tree` only.

+   *Added in v3.2.2.*

    Note the children are iterated over when you call `generic_withstate`;
    the walker behaves just as if `withstate` was called for each of those children.
-It won't notice if you then swap out or insert some children.
+It won't notice if you then swap out some children or insert new ones.

+   The point is to save you the trouble of worrying about the names of the attributes holding child nodes or lists of child nodes, if you just want to set a new state for all children; this iterates over them automatically.

-   This implies also that you then have to either `generic_visit(tree)` or visit those children explicitly in order for the state update to take place.
+   This implies also that you then have to either `generic_visit(tree)` or visit those children explicitly in order for the state update to trigger.
-   (That is, if you skip a level in the AST, the state won't update, because the node for which the state update was registered was then never visited.)
+   That is, if you skip a level in the AST by visiting a grandchild directly, the state won't update, because the node the state update was registered for is then never visited.

    The state instance is shared between the children (just like when calling `withstate` for a statement suite).

-   This function has a silly name, because it relates to `withstate` as the standard `generic_visit` relates to the standard `visit`.
+   This method has a silly name, because it relates to `withstate` as the standard `generic_visit` relates to the standard `visit`.

    Generally speaking: